antony0621/taac/README.md

 Tencent Advertisement Algorithm Competition

-predict users' age and gender given their history behavior such as products category preference, advertisement preference, time of purchasing\n
+To predict users' age and gender given their history behavior such as products category preference, advertisement preference, time of purchasing, etc.

-the model is based on a bi-directional rnn and an lstm layer
+The model is mainly based on a Bidirectional RNN and an LSTM layer.